 The first week of the challenge just has the prone plank position.
 For the rest of the challenge, start on the right side and hold for the given number of seconds.
 Then move into prone plank position and hold there.
 Finally, move into a plank on your left side.

-Enter your e-mail below to have the printable mailed to you.
+Enter your e-mail below to have a link to the printable mailed to you.